No inner; No outer

 Author, Mindfulness for Performers

-John Thomas Dodson is Music Director of the Lexington Bach Festival, Principal Conductor of the Cleveland Women's Orchestra and Artistic Director of Conciertos de la Villa de Santo Domingo, a music festival in the Dominican Republic’s Colonial City, a UNESCO World Heritage site.
+John Thomas Dodson is Music Director of the Lexington Bach Festival and Artistic Director of Conciertos de la Villa de Santo Domingo, a music festival in the Dominican Republic’s Colonial City, a UNESCO World Heritage site.

 He has conducted in major venues including Carnegie Hall and Lincoln Center, Hungarian State Opera House, Megaron Concert Hall, Boettcher Concert Hall, Eastman Theatre, Hill Auditorium, Maltz Performing Arts Center and Severance Hall.
-He has served as Music Director for Birmingham-Bloomfield Symphony Orchestra, Adrian Symphony Orchestra, Bryan Symphony Orchestra, Orchestra New York, Coronado Music Festival and the Philharmonia Orchestra of Tucson.
+He has led numerous musical organizations including Adrian Symphony Orchestra, Birmingham-Bloomfield Symphony Orchestra, Bryan Symphony Orchestra, Cleveland Women's Orchestra, Coronado Music Festival, Orchestra New York, and the Philharmonia Orchestra of Tucson.

 As a guest conductor Dodson has led concerts with the Athens State Orchestra, Budapest Philharmonic, National Philharmonic of Russia, National Symphony Orchestra of Bashkortostan, National Symphony Orchestra of the Dominican Republic, Irkutzk Symphony Orchestra, Omsk State Academic Symphony Orchestra, Bialystok Philharmonic, Rochester Philharmonic, New Haven Symphony Orchestra and the Symphony Orchestra UANL in Monterrey, Mexico.
 In the field of opera he has collaborated with Yale Opera and Cleveland Opera, and his ballet credits include serving as the Principal Conductor of Ballet Theatre of Toledo.
 Dodson's performances have been featured on Public Radio International and National Public Radio stations as well as radio and television stations in Europe, Russia and North America.